katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_prompts.rst

       tasks:

         - name: Print a message
-          ansible.builtin.debug:
+          assible.builtin.debug:
             msg: 'Logging in as {{ username }}'

 The user input is hidden by default but it can be made visible by setting ``private: no``.

 .. note::
-    Prompts for individual ``vars_prompt`` variables will be skipped for any variable that is already defined through the command line ``--extra-vars`` option, or when running from a non-interactive session (such as cron or Ansible Tower).
+    Prompts for individual ``vars_prompt`` variables will be skipped for any variable that is already defined through the command line ``--extra-vars`` option, or when running from a non-interactive session (such as cron or Assible Tower).
 See :ref:`passing_variables_on_the_command_line`.

 If you have a variable that changes infrequently, you can provide a default value that can be overridden::